rsettlage/ARC-ondemand-apps/bc_vt_labbcat_singularity_docker_dragonstooth/README.md

 # Batch Connect - VT LaBB-CAT

-A Batch Connect app designed for Advanced Research Computing's VT OnDemand that launches LaBB-CAT and an associated MySQL server within a Cascades batch job.
+A Batch Connect app designed for Advanced Research Computing's VT OnDemand that launches LaBB-CAT and an associated MySQL server within a DragonsTooth batch job.
 Both are launched via Singularity containers.
 For other apps and assistance with Open OnDemand, see [Open OnDemand].

 ## Prerequisites